-Core catcher samples taken from Site U1399 for biostratigraphic studies contain calcareous nannofossils and planktonic and benthic foraminifers of varying abundances and at varying levels of preservation.
-Calcareous nannofossil and planktonic foraminiferal datums obtained from the cored material indicate that the sediment sampled was deposited during the late Pleistocene, indicating an extremely high sedimentation rate for this site.
+Core catcher samples taken from Site U1399 contain calcareous nannofossils and planktonic and benthic foraminifers of varying abundances and at varying levels of preservation.
+Calcareous nannofossil and planktonic foraminiferal datums obtained from the cored material show that the sediments were deposited during the late Pleistocene, indicating an extremely high sedimentation rate for this site.
 Reworking of much older (early Pleistocene and late Pliocene) material is evident in several samples.
-Many of the core catcher samples from Site U1399 consist of very coarse grained material containing numerous shallow-water benthic foraminifers and fragments of shell and coral.
+Many of the core catcher samples from Site U1399 consist of very coarse grained material containing numerous shallowwater benthic foraminifers and fragments of shell and coral.
 Well-preserved pteropod and heteropod shells, otoliths, and sponge spicules (Demospongiae) were also found in some of the hemipelagic samples.
-Observed nannofossil species believed to be in place are Gephyrocapsa oceanica, Gephyrocapsa parallela, Helicosphaera hyalina, and Emiliania huxleyi, as well as Ceratolithus cristatus and Ceratolithus telesmus.
-Encountered reworked specimens are Pseudoemiliania lacunosa, Calcidiscus macintyrei, Sphenolithus neoabies/abies, and Biantholithus sparsus.
+The nannofossil assemblage was dominated by Gephyrocapsa oceanica, Gephyrocapsa parallela, Helicosphaera hyalina, and Emiliania huxleyi, though several samples contained obviously reworked species (the early Paleocene species, Binatholithus sparsus, for example).
 The assemblage of observed planktonic foraminifers was diverse but dominated by Globigerinoides ruber (white and pink), Globigerinoides sacculifer, and Neogloboquadrina dutertrei (dextral).
 Other abundant species include Globorotalia truncatulinoides and Globorotalia tumida.
 The assemblage does not change significantly throughout the site, and all species present are indicative of warm subtropical waters.
-Several datum species were found; however, reliable datum species were generally not found in samples with low planktonic foraminifer abundance.
-Globorotalia flexuosa (0.07-0.40 Ma) and Globigerinella calida (base occurrence at 0.22 Ma) were only found in low numbers.
+Several datum species were found; however, marker species were generally not found in samples with low planktonic foraminifer abundance.
+Globorotalia flexuosa (0.07-0.40 Ma) and Globigerinella calida (B 0.22 Ma) were only found in low numbers.
 The last occurrences of these datum species are not clearly defined, and no reliable planktonic foraminiferal datum was found at the base of either hole.
-Reworked planktonic foraminifers included Globorotalia tosaensis (top occurrence at 0.61 Ma), Globorotalia exilis (top occurrence at 2.10 Ma), Globorotalia miocenica (top occurrence at 2.39 Ma), Dentoglobigerina altispira (top occurrence at 3.13 Ma), Sphaeroidinellopsis seminulina (top occurrence at 3.16 Ma), and possibly Globigerinoides mitra (early to late Miocene).
+Many reworked specimens were found within the samples, from early Pliestocene to possible Miocene.
+Again, because of the lack of certain obvious species, a paleodepth estimate based on benthic foraminifers is difficult, but based on the presence of Cibicides wuellerstorfi and Pyrgo murrhina, a bathyal paleodepth is interpreted.

-Interpretation of the behavior of the geomagnetic field during the deposition of the cored sediment to derive a magnetostratigraphy is solely based on the data from the nondeformed intervals.
-This is roughly 20% of the paleomagnetic directional data obtained from Site U1399.
-Expected inclination for the site is 27.2° during normal polarity and -27.2° during reversed polarity assuming a GAD.
+Interpretation of the behavior of the geomagnetic field during the deposition of cored sediment to derive a magnetostratigraphic record is based only on the data from nondeformed intervals.
+This is roughly 20% of the paleomagnetic directional data obtained from Site U1399, resulting in a highly discontinuous record.
+Expected inclination for the site is $\pm 27.2^{\circ}$ assuming a GAD.
 Between 0 and 207.5 mbsf in Hole U1399A and in all of Hole U1399B, SRM and discrete inclination data show scattered but positive values, clustering around the expected GAD inclination.
 Declination also shows some scatter, but coupled with the positive inclination data it suggests all sediment was deposited under normal polarity conditions.
-Using the GPTS of Cande and Kent (1995), this sediment was deposited in the Brunhes Chron and is younger than 780 ka.
+Interpretation is severely hampered because of the lack of a continuous record, and we cannot unequivocally say that all sediment was deposited within the Brunhes chron; however, this would indicate a late Pleistocene age for the site.